 Neasa is an award-winning Director and Screenwriter.
-She recently won a Best Director IFTA for episodes 3 & 4 of BAFTA-winning thriller Happy Valley 2 (BBC One/Red Productions) which tx’d at the beginning of 2016.
-Series 2 has also now been BAFTA nominated.
-Neasa has been nominated for the 2017 Best Director IFTA for episodes 4 (‘You, Me and Us’) and 5 (‘The It Girl’) of the new Amazon series Z: The Beginning of Everything, tracing the life of 1920s flapper, artist and writer Zelda Sayre Fitzgerald, starring Christina Ricci.
+She won a Best Director IFTA and BAFTA for episodes 3 & 4 of Happy Valley 2 (BBC One/Red Productions) which tx’d at the beginning of 2016.
+Neasa was also nominated for the 2017 Best Director IFTA for episodes 4 (‘You, Me and Us’) and 5 (‘The It Girl’) of the new Amazon series Z: The Beginning of Everything, tracing the life of 1920s flapper, artist and writer Zelda Sayre Fitzgerald, starring Christina Ricci.
 Now available to watch on Amazon Prime.

 Prior to Happy Valley, Neasa directed the first series of BBC One drama In The Club, penned by Kay Mellor OBE, as well as the season finale of BAFTA-nominated thriller Scott & Bailey 4.

 Having recently directed an episode of new series InHumans for Marvel/ABC, she is currently directing an episode of the second season of Jessica Jones for Marvel/Netflix.

 Neasa’s also currently preparing to direct her award-winning original screenplay Sea Fever, produced by Fantastic Films, supported by Creative Europe and the Irish Film Board.
 She’s developing her second feature screenplay, Breakfast at the New Yorker, again supported by Creative Europe and the Irish Film Board.
 Produced by Deadpan Pictures, Breakfast at the New Yorker explores the life of writer and wit Maeve Brennan.
 In addition, the Irish Film Board is supporting Neasa in developing a realist sci-fi drama exploring the tantalising prospect of connection with another civilization.